 The race kicks off at 1 pm and ends after all floatables cross the finish line at Ripley’s Aquarium plaza.

 This event is a family-fun tradition in Gatlinburg that is enjoyed by visitors of all ages.
-For more information visit Gatlinburg.com.
+Proceeds will go to the Gatlinburg Chamber Foundation.

-4. Summer in the Smokies at Anakeesta
+4. Sunset in the Smokies at Anakeesta

 While you’re waiting for fireworks to light up the night in Gatlinburg, spend a day surrounded by beautiful mountain views at Anakeesta.